a) Unframed photographs

-Taiwan .
-In those moments I faced a quiet, strange and alienated atmosphere and attempted to reproduce my secretive gaze through photography.
+In those moments, after being embedded with the local history, I faced a quiet, strange and alienated atmosphere and attempted to reproduce my secretive gaze through capturing the present domestic and natural environment of Okinawa.
 My feelings emerged from bodily sensations, the fact of being as a complete intruder to this society, and the continual exploration of my personal Taiwanese heritage, with the nebulous status of national identity.

 Hereafter, I printed some of the photographs in varied scales, and exhibited